isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 &#9744;  <i><b>E) Registration and Pre-payment for On-Arrival COVID-19 Test [only for arrivals before 7 Jan 2022, 2359h]</b></i>

-Travellers who are fit for travel should <a href="https://safetravel.changiairport.com/#/" target="_blank">register and pay</a> for the on-arrival COVID-19 Polymerase Chain Reaction test (S$125) required of those aged 3 and above this calendar year.
-Without advance booking, travellers can expect delays in the administration of the test and departure from the checkpoint.
+<p style="line-height:1.35;">Travellers who are fit for travel should <a href="https://safetravel.changiairport.com/#/" target="_blank">register and pay</a> for the on-arrival COVID-19 Polymerase Chain Reaction test (S$125) required of those aged 3 and above this calendar year.
+Without advance booking, travellers can expect delays in the administration of the test and departure from the checkpoint.</p>

 &#9744;  <i><b>F) Installation of TraceTogether app</b></i>

-Travellers must install and activate <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a> mobile application on their mobile phones for contact tracing.
-Travellers aged 6 or below in this calendar year, and individuals who are unable to use a mobile device due to a certified disability/special need can obtain a <a href="/health/tt-for-travellers" target="_blank">TraceTogether token</a> after arrival in Singapore.
+<p style="line-height:1.35;">Travellers must install and activate <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a> mobile application on their mobile phones for contact tracing.
+Travellers aged 6 or below in this calendar year, and individuals who are unable to use a mobile device due to a certified disability/special need can obtain a <a href="/health/tt-for-travellers" target="_blank">TraceTogether token</a> after arrival in Singapore.</p>

 <div id="1G"></div>

 &#9744;  <i><b>G) Request for alternative Stay-Home Notice (SHN) arrangements</b></i>

-Travellers will, <b>by default</b>, serve their 10-day Stay-Home Notice (SHN) at an assigned hotel, i.e. an SHN-Dedicated Facility (SDF).
+<p style="line-height:1.35;">Travellers will, <b>by default</b>, serve their 10-day Stay-Home Notice (SHN) at an assigned hotel, i.e. an SHN-Dedicated Facility (SDF).
 Payment for a 10-day SHN stay at an SDF, inclusive of food-related costs, is collected during entry approval (see Stage 1A; indicative costs below).
 Due to fast-changing SDF demands, travellers will not be informed of their assigned hotel before arrival, and no bookings are required.
 Standard SDF costs are indicated below, and would have been collected at the point of entry approval.
-Singapore citizens and PRs will be contacted separately regarding their SDF charges after their arrival.
+Singapore citizens and PRs will be contacted separately regarding their SDF charges after their arrival.</p>

 <table>
   <tbody>